ABOUT / INFO / FAQ

 an image created by putting together several photographs specifically

 taken to produce the final picture.
-This process can create large images
+The process of creating a Composite

 Film or Digital? (back to top)